TL;DR

 - Income Protection: To replace a portion of your salary if you're unable to work due to any illness or injury.
 This pays the mortgage and bills while you recover.

-- Critical Illness Cover: To pay out a tax-free lump sum if you are diagnosed with a specific serious illness (like some cancers, heart attack, or stroke).
+- Critical Illness Cover: To pay out a potentially tax-efficient lump sum if you are diagnosed with a specific serious illness (like some cancers, heart attack, or stroke).
 This gives you financial breathing room to make life adjustments.

-A broker like WeCovr can provide expert advice on how to structure this protective shield, ensuring all your bases are covered.
+A specialist at WeCovr or one of our broker partners can provide regulated guidance on how to structure this protective shield, ensuring all your bases may be covered.
 This is the pathway from reactive, anxious self-funding to proactive, confident well-being.

 Do I still need the NHS if I have private medical insurance?